Ukraine warns of 'nuclear terrorism' after strike near plant

 Ukraine warns of ‘nuclear terrorism’ after strike near plant

-KYIV, Ukraine (AP) — A Russian missile struck close to a nuclear power plant Monday in southern Ukraine without damaging the three reactors but hit other industrial equipment in what Ukrainian authorities denounced as an act of “nuclear terrorism.”
+KYIV, Ukraine (AP) — A Russian missile blasted a crater close to a nuclear power plant in southern Ukraine on Monday, damaging nearby industrial equipment but not hitting its three reactors.
+Ukrainian authorities denounced the move as an act of “nuclear terrorism.”

-The missile made impact within 300 meters (328 yards) of the reactors at the South Ukraine Nuclear Power Plant, blasting a crater 2 meters (6 1/2 feet) deep and 4 meters (13 feet) across, according to Ukrainian nuclear operator Energoatom.
+The missile struck within 300 meters (328 yards) of the reactors at the South Ukraine Nuclear Power Plant near the city of Yuzhnoukrainsk in Mykolaiv province, leaving a hole 2 meters (6 1/2 feet) deep and 4 meters (13 feet) wide, according to Ukrainian nuclear operator Energoatom.

-The reactors were operating normally and no staff members were injured, the agency said.
-But the proximity of the strike renewed fears the nearly 7-month-long war in Ukraine might produce a radiation disaster.
+The reactors were operating normally and no employees were injured, it said.
+But the proximity of the strike renewed fears that Russia’s nearly 7-month-long war in Ukraine might produce a radiation disaster.

-The nuclear power station, which is also known as the Pivdennoukrainsk plant, is Ukraine’s second-largest after the Zaporizhzhia Nuclear Power Plant, which has repeatedly come under fire.
-The two facilities’ reactors are of the same design.
+This nuclear power station is Ukraine’s second-largest after the Zaporizhzhia Nuclear Power Plant, which has repeatedly come under fire.

-The industrial complex that includes the Pivdennoukrainsk nuclear plant sits along the Southern Bug River about 300 kilometers (190 miles) south of the capital, Kyiv.
-The attack caused the temporary shutdown of a nearby hydropower plant, shattered more than 100 windows at the complex and severed three power transmission lines, Ukrainian authorities said.
+The industrial complex that includes the South Ukraine plant sits along the Southern Bug River about 300 kilometers (190 miles) south of the capital, Kyiv.
+The attack also caused the temporary shutdown of a nearby hydroelectric power plant, shattered more than 100 windows at the complex and severed three power lines, Ukrainian authorities said.

-Russian forces have occupied the Zaporizhzhia plant, Europe’s largest nuclear power station, since the early days of the invasion.
-Shelling cut off its transmission lines, forcing operators to shut down its six reactors to avoid a radiation disaster.
+Russian forces have occupied the Zaporizhzhia nuclear plant, Europe’s largest, since early after the invasion.
+Shelling has cut off the plant’s transmission lines, forcing operators to shut down its six reactors to avoid a radiation disaster.
 Russia and Ukraine have traded blame for the strikes.

 But the mayor of Enerhodar, where the Zaporizhzhia plant is located, reported more Russian shelling Monday in the city’s industrial zone.

-While warning Friday of possible ramped-up strikes, Putin claimed his forces had so far acted with restraint in responding to Ukrainian attempts to hit Russian facilities.

-“If the situation develops this way, our response will be more serious,” Putin said.
+While warning Friday of a possible ramp-up of strikes, Putin claimed his forces had so far acted with restraint but warned “if the situation develops this way, our response will be more serious.”

-“Just recently, the Russian armed forces have delivered a couple of impactful strikes,” he said, referring to attacks last week. ”Let’s consider those as warning strikes.”
+“Just recently, the Russian armed forces have delivered a couple of impactful strikes,” he said. ”Let’s consider those as warning strikes.”

-As well as infrastructure, Russian forces are pounding other sites.
-The latest shelling killed at least eight civilians and wounded 22, Ukraine’s presidential office said Monday.

-The mayor of the Russian-occupied eastern city of Donetsk said shelling killed 13 civilians there.
+The mayor of the Russian-occupied eastern city of Donetsk, meanwhile, said shelling by Ukrainian forces had killed 13 civilians and wounded eight there.

-Patricia Lewis, the international security research director at the Chatham House think-tank in London, said the previous attacks at the Zaporizhzhia plant and Monday’s strike indicated that Russian military planners were attempting to knock Ukrainian nuclear plants offline before winter by targeting power supplies that keep them functioning safely.
+Patricia Lewis, the international security research director at the Chatham House think-tank in London, said attacks at the Zaporizhzhia plant and Monday’s strike on the South Ukraine plant indicated that the Russian military was attempting to knock Ukrainian nuclear plants offline before winter.

-“It’s a very, very dangerous and illegal act to be targeting a nuclear station,” Lewis said in an interview.
+“It’s a very, very dangerous and illegal act to be targeting a nuclear station,” Lewis told The Associated Press.
 “Only the generals will know the intent, but there’s clearly a pattern.”

 “What they seem to be doing each time is to try to cut off the power to the reactor,” she said.
 “It’s a very clumsy way to do it, because how accurate are these missiles?”